United States 1-0 Canada: Moore early strike seals Gold Cup group top spot

 Jonathan Osorio, Buchanan and Richie Laryea all tried their luck without reward, and a late 20-yard shot from Lucas Cavallini that skidded off the surface and into Turner's arms was Canada's last chance at Children's Mercy Park.

-Gregg Berhalter's United States side advance to a quarter-final against the runner-up from Group C, to be played on 25 July in Arlington, Texas.
+Gregg Berhalter's United States side advance to a quarter-final against the runners-up from Group C, to be played on July 25 in Arlington, Texas.

-Canada, coached by John Herdman, remains alive in the competition despite this loss, and it advances as runner-up from Group B to face the Group C winner.
+Canada, coached by John Herdman, remain alive in the competition despite this loss, and they advance as runners-up from Group B to face the Group C winners.